alronz/b2c-database-selection/MongoDB/Data Modeling/relational_data.md

 }
 ````

-As seen above the the category with id 2 was repeated twice in both products.
+As seen above the category with id 2 was repeated twice in both products.